-SRSS recipients in Band 6 who are granted a substantive visa, must transition out of the SRSS Programme within 10 business days of notification (by the Department) of visa grant.
+SRSS recipient in Bands 5 or 6 who are granted a substantive visa, must transition out of the SRSS Program within 10 business days of notification (by the Department) of visa grant.
+SRSS recipient will remain in their existing band during the transition timeframe.
+Individuals are not eligible for income support, including rent and bond loans.